-Paul W. Schmidt, 72, has served as a director of our Company since 2005.
+Paul W. Schmidt, 73, has served as a director of our Company since 2005.
 He is a member of the Audit Committee and the Public Policy Committee.
-In early 2007, Mr. Schmidt retired from his position as Corporate Controller of General Motors Corporation, a position he held since 2002.
+In 2007, Mr. Schmidt retired from his position as Corporate Controller of General Motors Corporation, a position he held since 2002.
 He began his career in 1969 as an analyst with the Chevrolet Motor Division of General Motors and subsequently served in a wide variety of senior leadership roles for General Motors, including financial, product and factory management, business planning, investor relations and international operations.
-Mr. Schmidt also served as Director of Capital, Performance and Overseas Analysis in General Motors' New York Treasurer's Office.
+Schmidt was a plant manager in Pittsburgh, Pennsylvania from 1982 to 1984 before managing the largest automotive product program in GM's history from 1985 to 1991.
+He subsequently led the automotive finance organizations in Europe from 1991 to 1994 and then in North America from 1994 to 2001 before becoming Corporate Controller.